How to Get Small Business Grants in Ontario? Types, Eligibility & Benefits

 Each grant program has specific eligibility requirements.
 However, some common criteria include:

-• Business Size: Most grants are aimed for small and medium-sized businesses (SMEs) with less than 500 employees.
+• Business Size: Most grants are aimed at small and medium-sized businesses (SMEs) with fewer than 500 employees.

 • Location: Some grants focus on firms in certain regions within Ontario.